 [i] Polemics: a strong argument against something, especially someone else’s opinion or a controversial subject

-Agata: Could you dive a little bit deeper into what the layers of fiction are?
+Agata: Could you dive a little bit deeper into what the layers of book writing or fiction are?

 Kathy: There is sort of the obvious very superficial layer—of what people are saying or doing.
 Then I want to dip down to the look or gesture they have while they are saying it—whether they are looking at you or looking away.
 You’ve added another layer just by having a character looking at the floor instead of looking someone right in the eye.